HarisKhan0/todoList/README.md

 Commands for installing Style Checker:

 Instructions for installing IDE instructons:
-Followed Canvas instructions for ESLint and then installed VSCode extention locally.
+Followed Canvas instructions for ESLint and then installed VSCode extenion locally.